UMMS-Biocore/bootcamp/session1/session1.md

 Let's start running some commands.
 First command will be "ssh" to connect to the UMASS cluster.
 If you're using windows, please use PuTTY or similar program to make SSH connection.

-	$ ssh username@ghpcc06.umassrc.org
+	$ ssh username@hpcc04

 Let’s verify that we are at the right place.
 In this case only run "hostname", not the output of the command (ghpcc06).

 	$ hostname
-	ghpcc06
+	hpcc04

-You need to see "ghpcc06" in your terminal as an output. ghpcc06 is our "head node".
+You need to see "hpcc04" or "hpcc03" in your terminal as an output. hpcc03 or hpcc04 are our "head nodes".
 You will learn what head or child nodes are in these tutorials later.

 ## Getting started